fricciardi/datetime2/docs/index.rst

 :class:`Time` Objects
 ---------------------

+.. warning:: This version of the documentation already includes time correction.
+             However, this part of the documentation is not stable and may change at any time.
+             Additionally, no implementation nor test code has been written for it.

 An indication of time, independent of any particular day, expressed as a fraction of day.
 There might be an indication of time difference to UTC, e.g. due to time zone or daylight saving time.
 Also this indication is expressed as